twolfson/spritesmith/README.md

 ## Documentation
 `spritesmith` exports a `spritesmith` function as its `module.exports`.

-If you would like a faster build time or need to support an obscure image format, see `engine`.
+If you would like a faster build time or need to support an obscure image format, see `params.engine`.

-If you would like to adjust how images are laid out, see `algorithm` and `algorithmOpts`.
+If you would like to adjust how images are laid out, see `params.algorithm` and `params.algorithmOpts`.

 // TODO: Link these